K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 ```
 $ cf push -b https://github.com/cloudfoundry/ruby-buildpack.git#v1.3.1 --no-start
-# Execute application upload and dont start.
+# Execute application upload and don't start.
 # Current Ruby buildpacks (1.3.1 and later) do not support Ruby 1.9.3 by default.
 Designate and deploy buildpacks that support Ruby 1.9.3.
 Each application should specify and use a buildpack that fits the Ruby version.
-You can exclude the –b option if you use a basic build pack provided by an open platform. .
+You can exclude the –b option if you use a basic build pack provided by an open platform.
 # cf push –b [User Buildpack URL] –no-start

 $ cf services   # Check Service List